Hinduism and LGBTQ topics: The third gender

 Hindu philosophy has the concept of a third sex or third gender (Sanskrit: तृतीय प्रकृति, tŕtīya-prakŕti – literally, "third nature").
 This category includes a wide range of people with mixed male and female natures such as effeminate males, masculine females, transgender people, transsexual people, intersex people, androgynes, and so on.
 Many MTF third-genders are not attracted only or at all to men, but are attracted either exclusively to women or are bisexual.
 Many FTM transgender people are attracted to men.
 Such persons are not considered fully male or female in traditional Hinduism, being a combination of both.
 They are mentioned as third sex by nature (birth) and are not expected to behave like cisgender men and women.
 They often keep their own societies or town quarters, perform specific occupations (such as masseurs, hairdressers, flower-sellers, domestic servants, etc.) and are generally attributed a semi-divine status.
 Their participation in religious ceremonies, especially as cross-dressing dancers and devotees of certain temple gods/goddesses, is considered auspicious in traditional Hinduism.
 Some Hindus believe that third-sex people have special powers allowing them to bless or curse others.
+In general, Hindus observe third gender or LGBT as spiritually equivalent to heterosexuals.

 In 2008, the state of Tamil Nadu recognised the "Third Gender"; with its civil supplies department giving in the ration card a provision for a new sex column as 'T', distinct from the usual 'M' and 'F' for males and females respectively.
 This was the first time that authorities anywhere in India have officially recognised the third gender.